tin2tin/Blender_Screenwriter/README.md

 ### Features

+## Screenwriter
 - Write screenplays in Blender Text Editor.
 - Get live preview of screenplay formatting.
 - Use the simple fountain markup syntax.
+- Open as Fountain.
+- Save as Fountain.
+- Change font(for preview).
+- Insert Title Page.
+- Insert scene numbers.
+- Correct caps.
+- Insert [[SHOT: ]] note/comment - will generate a camera in the scene.
+- "> my action <" will center action.
+- ">" will force transtion.
+- "@" will force character(may not be supported by all fountain parsers).
+- "." will force scene header.
+- Export to pdf.
 - Export to fdx(Final Draft).
 - Export to Html.

-- Assign 3d objects to keywords.
+## Screenplayer
 - Script to Screen sequence generation.
-- Save as Fountain.
+- Assign 3d objects to screenplay keywords.
 - Extract screenplay data and timings.
-- Auto create a sequence with 3D scenes and dialogue as subtitles.
+- Create a sequence with scene headings, action and dialogue as timed text strips.
-- Insert camera when [[SHOT: ]] tag is used.
-- "> my action <" will center action.
-- ">" will force transtion.
-- "@" will force character.
+- Generate scenes for each screenplay scene.
+- Populated scenes with 3d objects assigned to words in the screenplay scene, where the words appear.
+- If more cameras are assigned to a scene, scene strips pointing to cameras and a multicam strip will be added to the master edit.
+- Generate cameras for each [[SHOT: ]] note/comment in the scenes where they appear.
+- Switch to the 3d scene based on the position of the screenplay scene.
+- Switch back to the master edit scene.

 ### How to Install